balaji-balu/telematics-gateway/docs/03-mosquitto-broker.md

-why broker is required? draw the diagram with gateway, nodes, broker, mqtt

-### why broker is required
-You're right to question why an MQTT broker is necessary.
-It's a crucial component in the MQTT architecture and provides several key benefits.
-Let's break it down and then visualize it with a diagram.
-Why an MQTT Broker is Required:
+## Why an MQTT Broker is Required:
-Decoupling Publishers and Subscribers: In a typical client-server model, clients communicate directly with a server.
+*Decoupling Publishers and Subscribers*: In a typical client-server model, clients communicate directly with a server.
 In MQTT, publishers (devices sending data, like your telematics gateway) and subscribers (devices or applications receiving data) don't communicate directly.
 They interact through the broker.
 This decoupling offers several advantages:

-Scalability: You can have many publishers and many subscribers without them needing to know about each other.
+*Scalability*: You can have many publishers and many subscribers without them needing to know about each other.
 The broker handles the routing.

-Flexibility: Publishers and subscribers can come online and go offline independently.
+*Flexibility*: Publishers and subscribers can come online and go offline independently.
 The broker stores messages (depending on QoS) and delivers them when subscribers are available.

-Location Transparency: Publishers and subscribers don't need to know each other's IP addresses or locations.
+*Location Transparency*: Publishers and subscribers don't need to know each other's IP addresses or locations.
 They only need to know the broker's address.

-Message Routing: The broker is responsible for routing messages from publishers to the appropriate subscribers based on topics.
+*Message Routing*: The broker is responsible for routing messages from publishers to the appropriate subscribers based on topics.
 Subscribers subscribe to specific topics, and the broker filters messages based on these topics.

-Message Buffering (for certain QoS levels): For QoS levels 1 and 2, the broker stores messages until they are successfully delivered to subscribers.
+*Message Buffering (for certain QoS levels)*: For QoS levels 1 and 2, the broker stores messages until they are successfully delivered to subscribers.
 This ensures reliable delivery even if subscribers are temporarily offline.

-Security: The broker can implement authentication and authorization mechanisms to control which clients can publish or subscribe to which topics.
+*Security*: The broker can implement authentication and authorization mechanisms to control which clients can publish or subscribe to which topics.

-Centralized Management: The broker provides a central point for managing connections, topics, and security policies.
+*Centralized Management*: The broker provides a central point for managing connections, topics, and security policies.

 ```Diagram:
                                      +-----------------+
                                       | MQTT Broker     |